sparkfun/SparkFun_Thing_Plus_RP2350/docs/hardware_overview.md

 ### PTH Headers

 The Thing Plus's pair of PTH headers break out a selection of 21 GPIO pins from the RP2350 along with PTH connections to USB voltage (5V), regulated 3.3V, battery voltage, RP2350 reset signal, and the voltage regulator Enable pin.
-The board also has a "central" row of three 0.1"-spaced headers that route to the
+The board also has a "central" row of three 0.1"-spaced headers connected to the RP2350's internal Serial Wire Debug multi-drop bus.

 <figure markdown>
 [![Photo highlighting PTH pins](./assets/img/Thing_Plus_RP2350-Pinout.jpg){ width="600"}](./assets/img/Thing_Plus_RP2350-Pinout.jpg "Click to enlarge")
 </figure>

+The pinout includes connections to UART, I<sup>2</sup>C, SPI, 13 GPIO (3 of analog-capable pins) and the WS2812's DATA OUT pin.

 ## &micro;SD Card Slot